 I was in the middle of interval training -run very fast for one minute, jog for one minute, run very fast for two minutes, jog for two minutes, and so on- when my phone’s screen decided to revolt against the app.
 Super!
 Now how am I supposed to track how much time I have left?
 I stopped running, started walking and became extremely angry.
 I thought, “Phone, you are ruining my progress!”
 Turned my phone off and then on again and realized in those minutes I could have still been running.
 I was so focused on what was not working the way it was supposed to that I lost track of what I was trying to achieve.
 Why did I get upset so easily and give up?

 Reflecting on this situation, I recognized that I waste so much energy on getting upset over things that don’t go as planned that I tend to stop what I am doing completely.
 I started working on changing my perspective from focusing on what went wrong to focusing on getting what needs to be done completed.
 For example, I left my house without my wallet the other day.
 I needed to do some shopping, and thankfully before I walked into the store, I realized my wallet was not in my purse.
-I became so frustrated at myself, at the situation, even at the day itself.
+In that moment, I became so frustrated at myself, at the situation, even at the day itself.
 Isn’t it funny how one negative situation makes us think the whole day is horrible?
 I went back home and was about to give up when I thought “Get your wallet and go back to the store.”
 Refusing to let negative thinking and frustration win, I went back to the store and changed my “horrible day” mindset into thoughts of self-encouragement that I didn’t give up.
 My day continued to be productive because I was able to overcome my anger at myself and the situation.
 I continue to challenge myself to keep going when things don’t go as planned and not to give in to anger and frustration, whether it is in my running or day to day activities.
+As a running mom, I must keep doing just that–running with life’s twists and turns.